scrtdd

 Type: int

-Minimum number of phases at common stations required by event pairs.
-Event pairs not satisfying this condition will not be used.
-Default is 4.
+Minimum number of phases at common stations required between an event pair.
+Pairs not satisfying this condition will not be used.
+Default is 8.

 profile.$name.doubleDifferenceSystem.eventFiltering.minNumNeighbours